maklas/MEngine/README.md

 * Faster.
 Adding, removing entities is faster since there is no need to triverse all Families.
 This feature is not found to be useful, so sacrifised in favor of performance.
-PositionComponents are not needed if you're developing 2d game. x, y, angle - floats included in Entity as public fields. zOrder - integer, specifying layer of Entity among others. id - just a number for Entity to be searched. type - integer.
+PositionComponents are not needed if you're developing 2d game. x, y, angle - floats included in Entity as public fields. layer - integer, specifying layer of Entity among others. id - just a number for Entity to be searched. type - integer.
 Can be used as mask for different purposes or other fast-identifying integer.
 Usual purpose - replace for TypeComponent.
 All Entities hold non-dynamical Component array.
 To make sure you don't create extremely high array for each Entity, set Engine.TOTAL_COMPONENTS to the total Components classes you have in project.
 This might decrease memory usage a little.